Attraction to Trans Women

 In practice

 It is expressed as genuine romantic and sexual interest in trans women and similar partners.
 For some it is a specific preference; for others it is one element within a broader bisexual or pansexual pattern.
-The 2016–2017 surveys found that the men studied were, on average, strongly attracted to natal women as well, supporting the "variant of heterosexuality" reading rather than a self-contained fixation.
-Many people who experience the attraction form ordinary, lasting relationships, and contemporary discussion increasingly frames it in terms of orientation and personhood rather than objectification.
+The 2016 and 2017 surveys found that the men studied were, on average, strongly attracted to natal women as well, supporting the "variant of heterosexuality" reading rather than a self-contained fixation.
+Many people who experience the attraction form ordinary, lasting relationships, and contemporary discussion increasingly frames it around orientation and personhood rather than objectification.

 Psychology

-Clinically the attraction is unremarkable: following the logic the DSM-5-TR applies to paraphilic categories, an interest rises to a disorder only when it produces distress or impairment in the person, or involves harm to a non-consenting party, neither of which is inherent here.
-The research has examined the interest mainly as a question of how desire is organised (the structure of attraction and arousal) rather than as a symptom needing treatment.
-The most-discussed empirical finding, the correlation the Northwestern group reported between GAMP and autogynephilia: is itself contested, both on methodological grounds and because the autogynephilia model is rejected by many trans-affirming clinicians and researchers.
+Clinically the attraction is unremarkable.
+Following the logic the DSM-5-TR applies to paraphilic categories, an interest rises to a disorder only when it produces distress or impairment in the person, or involves harm to a non-consenting party, neither of which is inherent here.
+Research has examined the interest mainly as a question of how desire is organised (the structure of attraction and arousal) rather than as a symptom needing treatment.
+The most-discussed empirical claim, the correlation the Northwestern group reported between GAMP and autogynephilia, is itself contested, both on methodological grounds and because the autogynephilia model is rejected by many trans-affirming clinicians and researchers.
 The evidence base overall is thin, drawn from a handful of self-selected internet samples.

 Prevalence & culture